JSONMartin/codingChallenges/readme.md

 # Coding Challenges
 This repo chronicles my journey to mastery through programming every day.

+The best habit I probably picked up during my time at HackReactor was the concept of "Toy Problems".
+In continuing with that tradition, I'm constantly sharpening the saw through coding every day, rain or shine (except my one Screen Free day on the weekends).

 Here, I tackle a variety of coding and algorithmic challenges from various sources, including CodeWars, HackerRank, and a variety of other books and sources all over the internet.
 While I'm mainly focused on Javascript (both ES6 and ES5), I'm also tackling challenges in other languages